laurabaldassari/2019-500/README.md

 This is the main Web Site for all materials related to PQHS 500 in Spring 2019.

-# SPECIAL NOTE: CLASS 2 POSTPONED and HOMEWORK 1 DELAYED DUE TO COLD
+## Changes to the Class Since Class 01

-Due to the cold, you've probably heard that the University is closed from 7 PM on Tuesday 2019-01-29 through 7 PM on Thursday 2019-01-31.
-This means, naturally, that Class 02 of our 500 course will not be held on Thursday 2019-01-31.
-By the end of the day on Monday 2019-02-04, I expect to have the web site to accommodate this change.
-Let's go with this for now:
+For a variety of reasons (mostly that we will only meet 12 times, and that we have 26 students) several changes to the course were necessary.
+The highlights:

-- All deadlines currently listed on the web site for the 500 course will be reconsidered between now and the end of the day on Monday 2019-02-04.
-I won't move anything earlier, but I may or may not move things later.
+- The [Course Schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md) is now up to date on all deliverables, deadlines, and specifies what we'll be talking about in each of our class sessions.
-- Homework 1 is now due at noon on Friday 2019-02-01, so that's pushed back one day (it was originally due this Thursday at noon).
+- Several changes have been made to the Project.
+You'll notice, for instance, that Project Presentations will be held in classes 10, 11 and 12, not just 11 and 12.
+I've also decided to allow people to work on the Project in groups of two, if they want to.
-- We'll hold Class 02 on Thursday 2019-02-07, and your reading for that session remains Rosenbaum - preface and Chapters 1-4.
-Homework 2 will be postponed, so it is not due on 2019-02-07.
+- The Observational Studies in Action assignment has been cancelled for 2019.

-That's all I can commit to for now.
-I'll send an email once I've cleaned up everything on the web page.
+- Many other deadlines have been moved around.
+I've tried to update everything on the web site accordingly.
+If I missed something, please let me know.
+Again, the [Course Schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md) is where I will go to resolve any discrepancies.
+I've also updated Canvas regarding any deliverables that go there.

 ## Key Links

 - The syllabus may be found at https://thomaselove.github.io/2019-500-syllabus/.
 - The [course schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md) is now available, too.
 - Examples of [Data and Code](https://github.com/THOMASELOVE/2019-500/tree/master/data-and-code) from Dr. Love.
-- Instructions for the Homework, Essay and Observational Studies in Action [Assignments](https://github.com/THOMASELOVE/2019-500/tree/master/assignments).
+- Instructions for the Homework and Essay and ~~Observational Studies in Action~~ [Assignments](https://github.com/THOMASELOVE/2019-500/tree/master/assignments).
 - Instructions for the Course [Project](https://github.com/THOMASELOVE/2019-500/tree/master/projects).
 - Presentation [Slides](https://github.com/THOMASELOVE/2019-500/tree/master/slides) for each class.
 - Most class assignments are submitted through [Canvas](https://canvas.case.edu), so make sure you can access the course there.